cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 You can run an [inspect](../sending-requests.md) call by accessing the Inspect server at `http://localhost:8080/inspect/`.

-For other calls, access the [GraphQL playground](https://github.com/graphql/graphql-playground) at `http://localhost:8080/graphql` and follow our [GraphQL API guide](../api/graphql/basics.md) to interact with the DApp.
+For other calls, access the [GraphQL playground](https://github.com/graphql/graphql-playground) at `http://localhost:8080/graphql` and follow our [GraphQL API guide](../api/graphql/basics.md) to interact with the dApp.

 ## Run an example application from the `rollups-examples` repository

-By the end of this tutorial, you will learn how to run a simple existing DApp written in *Python*, called **Echo-Python**.
+By the end of this tutorial, you will learn how to run a simple existing dApp written in *Python*, called **Echo-Python**.

 :::warning
 This guide is tailored for Ubuntu or similar Linux distributions.
 Adjustments might be required for other operating systems.